genesiscardozo/genesiscardozo/README.md

 # My Portfolio

 ### Hi there! ✨
-I'm a designer and front-end developer junior based in Buenos Aires, Argentina.
+I'm a Visual Designer and front-end developer trainee based in Buenos Aires, Argentina.

 ___